 These observations support the use of constrained electronic occupations in first-principles calculations~\cite{Marini2021} to describe time-dependent electronic properties even shortly after photoexcitation, and suggest that, to leading order, energy transfer to the lattice can be modeled simply by changing the electronic temperature.

 Next, we examine time-resolved phonon and lattice observables.
-Figure~\ref{fig:MoS2_fig3}(a) shows the phonon dispersion together with the mode-resolved temperatures [Eq.~\eqref{eq:ph_mode_temperature}] at $t=0.3$, $1$, and $3$~ps.
+Figure~\ref{fig:MoS2_fig3}(a) shows the phonon dispersion together with the mode-resolved temperatures (Eq.~\eqref{eq:ph_mode_temperature}) at $t=0.3$, $1$, and $3$~ps.
 Dot color encodes the mode temperature, while gray lines represent the equilibrium phonon dispersions.

-The phonon spectrum is markedly renormalized by the adiabatic electron–hole self-energy [Eq.~\eqref{eq:renormalized_phonon_frequencies}].
+The phonon spectrum is markedly renormalized by the adiabatic electron-hole self-energy (Eq.~\eqref{eq:renormalized_phonon_frequencies}).
 Unlike the electronic bands, the phonon renormalization depends strongly on the instantaneous electronic temperature: the dispersion evolves noticeably between $0.3$ and $1$~ps as the electronic temperature $T_e$ drops, reflecting the progressive weakening of Pauli blocking.

 The mode temperatures reveal the pathway of energy flow.
 Within the first few hundred femtoseconds, excited carriers scatter primarily with a limited set of strongly coupled modes, most prominently the zone-center $A_{1g}$ and modes near $M$ and $K$, so the lattice energy is stored in localized BZ hot spots.
 Over the subsequent picosecond, anharmonic scattering redistributes this energy across the BZ, driving the phonon population toward a quasi-thermal distribution by $t=3$~ps.